networknt/light-rest-4j/docs/content/tutorial/database.md

 ```

-Now you can run the test case.
+Now you can run the test case and it should be passed.

-Note that the test case fails as the H2 script cannot insert the available data into
-the database with generator.
-This tutorial will be changed later to have static data
-instead of dynamic data.

 # Performance Test